amoliverio/dada2_fiererlab/dada2_tutorial_16S.md

 ## Set up (part 1) - Steps before starting pipeline ##

-If you are running it through fierer lab "microbe" server:
+If you are running it through Fierer Lab "microbe" server:
 #### Logging in:

 To use the microbe server, open a terminal window, and type and hit return: